 WNY Workforce Development Challenge

-This $10 million program is designed to promote and invest in innovative approaches to workforce training for underserved populations throughout Western New York.
+This program is designed to promote and invest in innovative approaches to workforce training for underserved populations throughout Western New York.
 The Workforce Development Challenge will help increase the capacity of community-based trainers who have proven track records, trusted community relationships, and outstanding abilities for outreach and recruitment.
 In addition, it will support programs in the region’s target sectors currently experiencing growth, including advanced manufacturing, health and life sciences, tech, tourism, energy, and agriculture by providing training for unemployed, underemployed, and/or career ladder opportunities for entry-level and mid-skill workers.
 It funds best practice models that maximize collaboration between business and workforce trainers.
 To further build on the program’s first-round success, the Ralph C. Wilson, Jr. Foundation also announced an additional $1.5 million contribution, for a fund total of $11.5 million.